 - place a nightlight in the room if it helps your child feel more comfortable

 - create a bedtime routine, such as taking a bath or reading before bed

 #8.
 Remember that kids are flexible

-With the coronavirus pandemic and many fall school openings still up in the air, both parents and kids are under a lot of stress.
+With school starting and life getting a little hectic with new school and work schedules, both parents and kids may feel under a lot of stress.
 “Kids are really resilient and flexible, so don’t feel guilty trying to adjust their schedule,” says Dr. Chiu.
 “Try to come up with a schedule that’s reasonable, and your child will feel a positive difference.”